virangdoshi/geoip-api/README.md

 The response above is a response rendered with the full dp-ip database.
 Use `curl -i http://localhost:8080/dbip-api/ping` as availability monitoring endpoint.

-### ØMQ bindings

-The project offers ØMQ bindings as well.
-By default, ØMQ binds to `tcp://*:19000`.
-You can configure the binding by passing the java system property `-Dzmq-binding` or configuring the JNDI environment key `zmq-binding`.

 ## Building the project

 This should install the current version into your local repository